Understand the potential of your compound to be a substrate of the BCRP efflux transporter using our BCRP substrate identification assy.

 How and why is the % recovery calculated?

 The % recovery can be useful in interpreting the Caco-2 data.
 If the recovery is very low, this may indicate problems with binding of the compound to the plate or accumulation of the compound in the cell monolayer.
-However, poor solubility is the most common reason for unexpected recoveries in the Caco-2 screen.
+However, poor solubility is the most common reason for unexpected recoveries in the Caco-2 test system.

 How do I decide if a clinical study is required?